30 March 2020

 Stay on schedule with light recipes

 Without a commute, you may have trouble settling into your workday — or decompressing once it ends.
 Establish morning and afternoon rituals that will help you physically and mentally separate your workday from your home life.

-Take advantage of the four preloaded light recipes — Energize, Concentrate, Read, and Relax — to help you stay on track.
-Create a routine in the Hue app that activates a light recipe to follow your daily schedule: for example, have your lights in the kitchen turn on to Energize while your office turns on to Concentrate at 8:00 AM on weekdays.
+Take advantage of the four preloaded light recipes — Energise, Concentrate, Read and Relax — to help you stay on track.
+Create a routine in the Hue app that activates a light recipe to follow your daily schedule: for example, have your lights in the kitchen turn on to Energise while your office turns on to Concentrate at 8:00 AM on weekdays.

 Don’t forget to get up and move

 One of the dangers of working from home is the tendency to sit more and move less.
 Ease the strain of sitting at your desk by setting a timer to remind you to get up, stretch, or take a walk every hour or so.
 These short pauses also break up the day, helping you maintain focus when you sit back down at your desk.

 Don’t let yourself fall into a routine of eating your lunch at your desk while you work.
 Instead, make it a point to take your lunch break on time — and away from your desk.
 Have a back garden, balcony or porch?
 If the weather is nice, take your midday break one step further and soak up some sun.